-- Engagement on potential amendments to the NZSL Act took an 'NZSL first' approach.
-Officials took a collaborative approach to designing and delivering this consultation, working in partnership with the NZSL Board. - While consultation was open to the New Zealand public, it was focused on the Deaf community and those who use NZSL.
+- 1. Engagement on potential amendments to the NZSL Act took an "NZSL first" approach.
+Officials took a collaborative approach to designing and delivering this consultation, working in partnership with the NZSL Board. - 2.
+While consultation was open to the New Zealand public, it was focused on the Deaf community and those who use NZSL.
 A landing page on the Office for Disability Issues website was developed as the primary source of information to support consultation.
 This page showed NZSL videos that provided the Deaf community with information about the NZSL Act, the NZSL Board, the role of the Accelerating Accessibility framework in removing barriers, and the potential amendments to the Act.
-A discussion document, written in English, was provided to support the wider public to engage. - The channels for engaging with the Deaf community included: - 3.1 targeted, in-person engagement hui with members of the Deaf community and with Tāngata Turi - 3.2 online hui with members of the Deaf community - 3.3 the ability for submissions to be provided in NZSL (video) and in writing. - Engagement on the proposals with Turi Māori was intended to build the relationship between the Crown and Turi Māori, acknowledging that this has not been strong in the past.
-The engagement approach was designed in consultation with the Rōpū Kaitiaki for the NZSL Board. - Officials met with Māori participants through a series of hui in Auckland, Wellington, and Christchurch.
+A discussion document, written in English, was provided to support the wider public to engage. - 3.
+The channels for engaging with the Deaf community included: - 3.1. targeted, in-person engagement hui with members of the Deaf community and with Tāngata Turi - 3.2. online hui with members of the Deaf community

+- 3.3. the ability for submissions to be provided in NZSL (video) and in writing. - 4.
+Engagement on the proposals with Turi Māori was intended to build the relationship between the Crown and Turi Māori, acknowledging that this has not been strong in the past.
+The engagement approach was designed in consultation with the Rōpū Kaitiaki for the NZSL Board. - 5.
+Officials met with Māori participants through a series of hui in Auckland, Wellington, and Christchurch.
 Hui were facilitated in NZSL by the NZSL Board, the Rōpū Kaitiaki and the NZSL team at Whaikaha.
 All participants were Deaf or hearing impaired.
 They shared stories of their experiences of being Turi Māori and the outcomes they wished to see for Turi Māori in the future.

-Table 1 below sets out the forms of engagement and number of attendees or submissions during the public consultation phase (9 September 2022 - 11 November 2022).
+Table 1 below sets out the forms of engagement and number of attendees or submissions during the public consultation phase (9 September 2022-11 November 2022).

-Table 1: Forms of engagement, number of attendees at meetings, and number of submissions
+Table 1: Forms of engagement, number of attendees atmeetings, and number of submissions

-Form of engagement Location or Group (date) Number of attendees (approx.) or submissions In person meetings in NZSL Christchurch Deaf Club (23 Sep 2022) 50 attendees Wellington Deaf Club (14 Oct 2022) 50 attendees Auckland Deaf Club (4 Nov 2022) 55 attendees Hui with Turi Māori and whānau, with trilingual Christchurch (24 Sep 2022) 12 attendees interpreters in attendance Wellington (15 Oct 2022) 12 attendees Auckland 13 attendees
+Form of engagement Location or Group (date) Number of attendees (approx.) or submissions In person meetings in NZSL Christchurch Deaf Club (23 Sep 2022) 50 attendees Wellington Deaf Club (14 Oct 2022) 50 attendees Auckland Deaf Club (4 Nov 2022) 55 attendees Hui with Turi Māori and whānau, with trilingual interpreters in attendance Christchurch (24 Sep 2022) 12 attendees Wellington (15 Oct 2022) 12 attendees

+Form of engagement Location or Group (date) Number of attendees (approx.) or submissions

-(5 Nov 2022)
+Auckland (5 Nov 2022) 13 attendees

-Targeted engagement DPO Coalition NA
+Targeted engagement DPO Coalition (9 Sep 2022) NA

-(9 Sep 2022)

-Deaf Action NA

-(26 Oct 2022)
+Deaf Action (26 Oct 2022) NA

-Pacific People's Disability NA
+Pacific People's Disability support providers (28 Oct 2022) NA

-support providers

-(28 Oct 2022)

-Deaf Wellbeing NZ NA
+Deaf Wellbeing NZ (4 Nov 2022) NA

-(4 Nov 2022)

 Online NZSL meeting 3 Nov 2022 25 attendees

 NZSL submissions NA 7

 Written submissions NA 23